Vaccine hesitancy: England

 Under increasing pressure, the government appointed a Royal Commission on Vaccination in 1889, which issued six reports between 1892 and 1896, with a detailed summary in 1898.
-Its recommendations were incorporated into the 1898 Vaccination Act, which still required compulsory vaccination but allowed exemption on the grounds of conscientious objection on presentation of a certificate signed by two magistrates.
+Its recommendations were incorporated into the Vaccination Act 1898 (61 & 62 Vict. c.
+49), which still required compulsory vaccination but allowed exemption on the grounds of conscientious objection on presentation of a certificate signed by two magistrates.
 These were not easy to obtain in towns where magistrates supported compulsory vaccination, and after continued protests, a further act in 1907 allowed exemption on a simple signed declaration.
 Although this solved the immediate problem, the compulsory vaccination acts remained legally enforceable, and determined opponents lobbied for their repeal.
 No Compulsory Vaccination was one of the demands of the 1900 Labour Party General Election Manifesto.
 This was done as a matter of routine when the National Health Service was introduced in 1948, with "almost negligible" opposition from supporters of compulsory vaccination.

 Vaccination in Wales was covered by English legislation, but the Scottish legal system was separate.
 Vaccination was not made compulsory there until 1863, and a conscientious objection was allowed after vigorous protest only in 1907.

 In the late 19th century, Leicester in the UK received much attention because of how smallpox was managed there.
 There was particularly strong opposition to compulsory vaccination, and medical authorities had to work within this framework.
 They developed a system that did not use vaccination but was based on the notification of cases, the strict isolation of patients and contacts, and the provision of isolation hospitals.
 This proved successful but required acceptance of compulsory isolation rather than vaccination.
 C. Killick Millard, initially, a supporter of compulsory vaccination was appointed Medical Officer of Health in 1901.
 He moderated his views on compulsion but encouraged contacts and his staff to accept vaccination.
 This approach, developed initially due to overwhelming opposition to government policy, became known as the Leicester Method.
 In time it became generally accepted as the most appropriate way to deal with smallpox outbreaks and was listed as one of the "important events in the history of smallpox control" by those most involved in the World Health Organization's successful Smallpox Eradication Campaign.
 The final stages of the campaign generally referred to as "surveillance containment", owed much to the Leicester method.